 How Do You Use A TENS Machine?

-- Accommodation (where your body adapts to the tingling sensation and it becomes less apparent at the same intensity setting) to TENS occurs with continuous application, this is combated by simply periodically increasing the intensity as desired or using the cyclical mode on the unit.
+- Accommodation is where your body adapts to the tingling sensation and it becomes less apparent at the same intensity setting.
+This accommodation to TENS occurs with continuous application.
+And is combated by simply periodically increasing the intensity as desired, or using the cyclical mode on the unit.

-- Typically you should start with the intensity settings low and increase as time goes on or as the pain becomes stronger.
+- Typically you should start with the intensity settings low and increase as time goes on.
+Or increasing if the pain becomes stronger and more stimulation is required to “block” the pain.

-- Some units are also fitted with a “boost” button which works nicely when pressed at the peak of the contraction if using during child birth/contractions.
+- Some units are also fitted with a “boost” button.
+The boost function can work nicely when pressed at the peak of pain waves.
+Such as pressed at a point of maximum contraction if using during child birth/contractions.

-On What Areas Of Your Body Can You Use A TENS Machine?
+On What Areas Of Your Body Can You Use Transcutaneous Electrical Nerve Stimulation?

-- TENS machines will generally come with instructions but it should be noted here that patches should not be applied over the heart area since the machine is generating electrical pulses.
-Or over the throat area as it can create a muscle contraction and this could interfere with breathing.
+- TENS machines will generally come with instructions.
+General guidelines are that patches should not be applied over the heart area given the machine is generating electrical pulses.
+Equally the adhesive pads should not be situated over the throat area.
+As stimulation can create a muscle contraction and this could interfere with breathing.

-- Other than the areas stated above typically the application of the pads are at the site of pain.
+- Other than the areas stated above, typically the application of pads are at the site of pain.

-- Certain areas of skin are quite sensitive to the prickling sensation delivered, for example the sides of your trunk, inner thighs and the palms of your hands.
-Using in these or similar areas I would normally recommend using relatively low intensity settings.
+- Be aware that certain areas of skin may be extra sensitive to the prickling sensation.
+For example the sides of your trunk, inner thighs and the palms of your hands.
+If using TENS in these, or similar areas I would normally recommend using relatively low intensity settings.

 Advantages Of A TENS Machine As A Pain Relief Option